Rapptz/discord.py/docs/api.rst

         Members receive notifications for messages they are mentioned in.

+.. class:: HighlightLevel

+    Specifies whether a :class:`Guild` has highlights included in notifications.

+    .. versionadded:: 2.0

+    .. attribute:: default

+        The highlight level is set to Discord default.
+        This seems to always be enabled, which makes the purpose of this enum unclear.
+    .. attribute:: disabled

+        Members do not receive additional notifications for highlights.
+    .. attribute:: enabled

+        Members receive additional notifications for highlights.

 .. class:: ContentFilter

     Specifies a :class:`Guild`\'s explicit content filter, which is the machine